tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 certificate, a hypothetical signature forgery attack would allow forging a signature over a delegated credential.
-The forged delegated credential could then be used by the attacker as the equivalent of a man-in-the-middle certificate, valid for maximum 7 days.
+The forged delegated credential could then be used by the attacker as the equivalent of a man-in-the-middle certificate, valid for a maximum of 7 days.

 Server operators should therefore minimize the risk of using DC-enabled end-entity certificates where a signature forgery oracle may be present.